Last updated on July 2, 2026

 Mana-doubling has been kicking around in Magic since Alpha.
 Each of the different colors has their own unique and subtle advantages and drawbacks.
 Some colors temporarily double your mana while others continuously increase how much mana your permanents generate.

-Today I’ll be running down the best ways to double up on mana in MTG.
+Today I run down the best ways to double up on mana in MTG.
 Buckle up, and let’s end some games!

 What are Mana Doublers in MTG?